Tensor rank and entanglement of pure quantum states: Preliminary results

 \subsection{Composite systems and quantum entanglement}

-A key axiom of quantum theory states that a quantum system composed of two subsystems $A$ and $B$, of dimension $n$ and $m$, respectively, is described in a tensor product Hilbert space, ${\cH}_{mn}={\cH}_n \otimes {\cH}_m$, sometimes written ${\cH}_A \otimes {\cH}_B$.
+A key axiom of quantum theory states that a quantum system composed of two subsystems $A$ and $B$, of dimension $n_1$ and $n_2$, respectively, is described in a tensor product Hilbert space, ${\cH}_{n_1 n_2}={\cH}_{n_1} \otimes {\cH}_{n_2}$, sometimes written ${\cH}_A \otimes {\cH}_B$.
+For instance, if the system consists of two particles $A$ and $B$ each represented as vectors $\x\in \cH_A, \y\in \cH_B$ then the joint system $AB$ is represented by their tensor product or a matrix $X\in \cH_A\otimes\cH_A$.
+Note that $X=\x\y^\top$ if and only if both subsystems are not entangled, see below.
+The composite system $AB$ is said to consists of two parts $A$ and $B$.
 In a similar way, a physical system composed of $d$ parts is represented in a tensor product Hilbert space with $d$ factors.